-1. The CAS Board of Directors approved the following transition rules for the education structure that was implemented in January 2014:
+2. The CAS Board of Directors approved the following transition rules for the education structure that was implemented in January 2014:

-Credit in 2013 Credit in Education Structure Implemented in 2014

-Exam 3L Exams LC and ST

-SOA Exam MLC Exams LC and ST
+Exam 3L Exams LC and ST SOA Exam MLC Exams LC and ST

 Note: Credit for Exam 3L or SOA Exam MLC must have been achieved through an examination administered prior to January 2014.